Ontario Programs

 Even with both rebates, a first-time buyer purchasing a $700,000 home in Toronto still pays over $12,000 in combined land transfer taxes.
 This is a significant closing cost that must be planned for — see the all programs comparison table to understand how Ontario stacks up against other provinces.
 For a $1,000,000 home, the combined LTT before rebates exceeds $32,000.

-Section titled “How It Works (When Fully Enacted)”For qualifying first-time buyers purchasing a new home priced at $1 million or less:
+Section titled “How It Works”For qualifying buyers purchasing a new home priced at $1 million or less:

-- The Ontario provincial 8% HST portion would also be eliminated (announced March 25, 2026 — awaiting provincial legislation)
+- The Ontario provincial 8% HST portion is also eliminated (Bill 114, Royal Assent May 2026)

-- Combined, this would remove the full 13% HST from the purchase price
+- Combined, this removes the full 13% HST from the purchase price

 |---|---|---|---|